 Introduction

-Welcome to the identity verification service provided by the Department of Internal Affairs (DIAweourus).
-These terms of use set out the commitments we make to people who use the service (youyouruser).
+Welcome to the Identity Verification Service provided by the Department of Internal Affairs (DIA, we, our, us).
+These terms of use set out the commitments we make to people who use the service (you, your, user).
 They also set out what we require of you when you use the service.
-Our requirements are driven by a need to keep you and others safe and secure when using your verified identity.
+Our requirements are driven by a need to keep you, and others, safe and secure when using your verified identity.

 You will be asked to agree to these terms of use when applying for a verified identity.
 Please read and understand them.
 If you choose to continue with your application and accept these terms, the terms of use will form an agreement between you and DIA for the use of your verified identity.

 These terms of use and your use of your verified identity are governed by New Zealand law.
 In particular, the Electronic Identity Verification Act 2012 (the Act) governs the use of the service (referred to in the Act as the “Service” and the “Electronic Identity Verification Service”) and verified identities (referred to in the Act as “electronic identity credentials”).
-The Act also applies to:

-• any verified identity (other than one that had expired or been cancelled) that was issued before the date the Act came into effect; and
+• any verified identity (other than one that had expired or been cancelled) that was issued before the date the Act came into effect, and

-• any application for a verified identity that was made, but not granted, refused or withdrawn before that date.
+• any application for a verified identity that was made but not granted, refused, or withdrawn before that date.

 • use of your verified identity